CoinTrend/.github/profile/README.md

 </div>

-CoinTrend is a lightweight, free and open-source cryptocurrencies market tracker designed for Android 📱📈 using Material Design 3 💎 and Jetpack Compose 🚀.
+CoinTrend is a lightweight, free and open-source cryptocurrencies market monitor designed for Android 📱📈 using Material Design 3 💎 and Jetpack Compose 🚀.

 ## Features